awsdocs/elb-classic-load-balancers-user-guide/doc_source/elb-create-internal-load-balancer.md

    1. For **Load Balancer name**, type a name for your load balancer\.

-      The name of your Classic Load Balancer must be unique within your set of Classic Load Balancers for the region, can have a maximum of 32 characters, can contain only alphanumeric characters and hyphens, and must not begin or end with a hyphen\.
+      The name of your Classic Load Balancer must be unique within your set of Classic Load Balancers for the Region, can have a maximum of 32 characters, can contain only alphanumeric characters and hyphens, and must not begin or end with a hyphen\.

    1. For **Create LB inside**, select a VPC for your load balancer\.